-The HRA found that two Core Strategy Policies have the potential for likely significant effects and would benefit from strengthening.
+significant effects and would benefit from strengthening.
 Amendments to policy wording were proposed and considered to be sufficient to address the identified likely significant effects.
-These revised policies have been reassessed and it is considered that if the recommended changes to the Core Strategy Policies are adopted within the Core Strategy DPD then no further Appropriate Assessment of this document is required.
+These revised policies have been reassessed and it is considered that if the recommended changes to the Core Strategy Policies are adopted within the Core Strategy DPD then no further Appropriate Assessment

-The assessment concluded that if the recommendations were incorporated then the Core Strategy will not have adverse effects on the integrity of the following European sites either alone or in-combination:
+The assessment concluded that if the recommendations were incorporated then the Core Strategy will not have adverse effects on the integrity of the following

-- Benfleet and Southend Marshes SPA

 - Foulness SPA and

 - Essex Estuaries SAC

 - Crouch and Roach Estuaries SPA

 - Thames Estuary & Marshes SPA